professorlust/TagEditor/README.md

 **How to use Text Categories**<br/>
 &nbsp; Select the score in the TAG SET pannel - True or False(i.e 1.0 or 0.0) and select a category label.
 Go to the editor window and click on sentence.
 Category and score will be added.
 You can easily **switch the score True/False** by just clicking on the score label in editor window.
 Supports multiple, non-mutually exclusive labels.<br/>
-Use check button **Assign/unassign all** to assign all labels to all sentences in one click.
+Use check button **Assign/unassign all** to assign/unassign all labels to all sentences in one click.
 Then you can manually change True/False status of each label or delete a label in the editor window.
 ![alt text](https://raw.githubusercontent.com/GitDimma/Tag-Editor/master/pics/cats.png)
 ![alt text](https://raw.githubusercontent.com/GitDimma/Tag-Editor/master/pics/datpic1.png)